Christian Ehrhoff: San Jose Sharks (2003–2009)

 Ehrhoff responded with a career-high 33 points in 2006–07.
 He notched a personal-best three assists in one game late in the season in a 3–2 win against the Los Angeles Kings on 27 March 2007.
-San Jose were once again losers in the second round of the playoffs, being eliminated by the Detroit Red Wings in six games.
-Ehrhoff had two assists in 11 post-season games.
+San Jose were once again lost in the second round of the playoffs, being eliminated by the Detroit Red Wings in six games.
+Ehrhoff had two assists in 11 postseason games.
 His regular season production decreased to 22 points in the 2007–08 season.
 On 28 December 2007, Ehrhoff was awarded a penalty shot during a game against the St. Louis Blues; he missed against Manny Legace, though the Sharks nonetheless still won, 1–0.
 Later in the season, Ehrhoff missed four games due to a lower body injury, suffered on 6 April 2008.
 After finishing as the second seed in the West, San Jose were defeated in the second round against the Dallas Stars.
 Ehrhoff notched five assists in ten playoff games.

 Ehrhoff became a restricted free agent once more in July 2008 and re-signed with the Sharks to a three-year contract worth $9.3 million.
 The following season, 2008–09, he reached the 40-point mark for the first time in his career with 42 points in 77 games.
 He had missed three games in March 2009 due to a lower body injury.
 Ehrhoff's personal success coincided with a franchise year for the Sharks, who earned their first Presidents' Trophy as regular season champions in team history with 117 points.
 In the ensuing playoffs, however, they suffered a first-round defeat to the eighth-seeded Anaheim Ducks.
 Ehrhoff was held pointless in six games.